trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 The git software is installed on every developers computer and tracks their own copy of all the code (that is your _repository_).
 When the developer finishes adding a feature, fixing a bug or even just adding a sentence to a documentation string he registers that change (he makes a _commit_).
 Then he communicates this change to the central repository (which is no different than the rest of the repositories - it's just the place we agreed to keep the current version of sympy).
 This is called a _pull request_.
 Now the people that have access to the central repository can discuss and eventually accept the change (ie _merge_ the change).

-We use github.com for the central repositorie, for keeping a copy of our own repository and for making, discussing and merging the pull requests.
+We use github.com for the central repository, for keeping a copy of our own repository and for making, discussing and merging the pull requests.

-See the [[Development-workflow]] page for detailed instructions.
-And here is a brief list of the basic steps for making a patch:
+Here are the basic steps for making a patch.
+The list was adapted from [[Development-workflow]].

 1. Setup your environment on your computer (only the first time, so you have a copy of our code):